"How body?": Henry hails Osimhen in Pidgin after Champions League match, video

 Osimhen replied with a broad smile, "Body dey fine."

-Osimhen further caused havoc after he selected Henry as his favourite on the show ahead of Micah Richards and Jamie Carragher.
+Osimhen then selected Henry as his favourite on the show ahead of Micah Richards and Jamie Carragher.

-The exchange instantly caught fire online.
-For many Nigerian fans, it felt like a global football icon was embracing their culture on one of the biggest stages in the sport.

-Henry’s relaxed approach and Osimhen’s cheerful response turned a routine interview into a moment that travelled far beyond the match highlights.

 Fans react as history is made